Community energy practitioners have been helping their communities in some inspirational and innovative ways:

 - Burnham and Weston Energy CIC have allocated £40,000 to a Corona Crisis fund and are liaising with local community networks and Somerset Community Foundation, who manage their community fund, to understand where they can be most useful.

 - Wiltshire Wildlife Community Energy are allocating some of their community funds to support local Food Banks.

-Brighton & Hove Energy Services Co-operative have collated information on energy supplier responses for prepayment meter customers.
+Brighton & Hove Energy Services Co-operative has a dedicated page which gives details of how the organisation can help those at risk of fuel poverty.
+BHESCo has also collated information on energy supplier responses for prepayment meter customers.

-Plymouth Energy Community has collated this page, listing the additional support offered by energy suppliers during the pandemic.
+Plymouth Energy Community has been regularly updating this page, which gives details of the additional support offered by energy suppliers during the pandemic.

 Exeter Community Energy (ECOE) has been very busy with its Healthy Homes for Wellbeing project, which advises people in or at risk of fuel poverty.

 ECOE is also running a campaign called Winter Warmth to raise money for a hardship fund to provide support for people who may not qualify for other forms of support.

 ECOE made a video with Exeter City Council, giving more detail on its work within the community.